Blue Plate

 Unnecessary Decorations

-You might not notice it, but sometimes decorations and ornaments are simply distracting.
+You might not notice it, but sometimes decorations and ornaments are distracting.
 Do you have too many decorations or pictures hanging on your walls?
 Maybe even decorations sitting on coffee tables or other furniture?

 Removing Furniture